 The good news is that since 2012, traction control has been a standard safety feature on all cars sold in the United States.
 Although you have the option to turn it off, it’s generally safer to keep it on whenever possible.

-How To Turn Off Traction Control?
+How to Disable Traction Control?